NPR CEO Jarl Mohn To Step Down After 5-Year Term Ends In June

 NPR has opened new bureaus and added reporters to cover Washington politics in the Trump era.
 Even so, Mohn and his executive teams have encouraged experimentation in platforms, formats and content.
 The network now streams shows on smartphones and smart speakers.
 It has minted new hits such as the podcasts Hidden Brain, which explores the unconscious choices that drive human behavior, and How I Built This, which dissects entrepreneurial innovation.

 Several podcasts have been backwards-engineered into becoming shows for conventional radio stations — a reversal of the typical path.
-There are many new players in the podcast industry, however, including startups and such major media players as CNN, The New Yorker and, notably, The New York Times, whose news podcast The Daily, a sensation produced by former NPR and public radio staffers, jolted NPR executives about the briskness of digital competition.
+There are many new players in the podcast industry, however, including startups and major media players such as CNN, The New Yorker and, notably, The New York Times, whose news podcast The Daily, a sensation produced by former NPR and public radio staffers, jolted NPR executives about the briskness of digital competition.

 The scandal involving Oreskes inflicted perhaps the most grievous wound.
-Oreskes was hired in spring 2015 to lead NPR's newsroom after a long career in print journalism, with senior news jobs at The New York Times and the Associated Press.
+Oreskes was hired in spring 2015 to lead NPR's newsroom after a long career in print journalism, with senior news jobs at The New York Times and The Associated Press.
 The year he arrived, NPR formally rebuked Oreskes after two female NPR journalists filed complaints against him.
 But that only became public in October 2017.
-The Washington Post reported that two women accused Oreskes of forcibly kissing them in separate incidents two decades earlier while he was the Washington bureau chief of The New York Times and they were considering whether to pursue jobs there.
+The Washington Post reported that two women accused Oreskes of forcibly kissing them in separate incidents two decades earlier, while he was the Washington bureau chief of The New York Times and when they were considering whether to pursue jobs there.

-Subsequently, multiple younger female journalists at NPR said Oreskes had left them deeply uncomfortable by embarking on intimate conversations over extended dinners or by engaging them repeatedly in exchanges via unsolicited private message.
+Subsequently, multiple female journalists at NPR said Oreskes had left them deeply uncomfortable by embarking on intimate conversations over extended dinners or by engaging them repeatedly in exchanges via unsolicited private message.
 And four editors went to senior managers with concerns of a toxic work environment, even as they did not know of specifics.

-Mohn later said that since NPR's corporate leadership had no knowledge of incidents of misconduct by Oreskes after he was formally rebuked in fall 2015, executives mistakenly believed they did not have cause to act.
-A review by an outside law firm issued in January 2018 found deep mistrust of management.
+Mohn later said that because NPR's corporate leadership had no knowledge of incidents of misconduct by Oreskes after he was formally rebuked in fall 2015, executives mistakenly believed they did not have cause to act.
+A review by an outside law firm issued in February 2018 found deep mistrust of management.
 "We can learn from it, and we will," Mohn said then.
 "While we cannot change the past, we can commit to not repeating it."

-Younger women at the network expressed deep anger at the time, saying NPR's actions belie the legacy of women journalists at the network.
-The allegations were nowhere near as severe as those facing other prominent figures whose careers collapsed under the weight of accusations of more vile sexual harassment, including in some cases coercion or assault.
-Among the prominent journalists who were forced out are Fox News's Roger Ailes and Bill O'Reilly, NBC's Matt Lauer and CBS's Les Moonves and Charlie Rose.
+Women at the network expressed deep anger at the time, saying NPR's actions belie the legacy of female journalists there.
+The allegations were nowhere near as severe as those facing other prominent figures whose careers collapsed under the weight of accusations of more vile sexual harassment, including, in some cases, coercion or assault.
+Among the prominent journalists who were forced out are Fox News' Roger Ailes and Bill O'Reilly, NBC's Matt Lauer and CBS' Les Moonves and Charlie Rose.

 Yet the Oreskes allegations, and the fact he was allowed to continue for another two years after complaints were first lodged, created a toxic climate, some female NPR journalists say.
-A board chairman (head of a Philadelphia member station focused on music), a senior news editor and a reporter also left NPR amid similar claims of inappropriate behavior.
+A senior news editor and a reporter also left NPR amid similar claims of inappropriate behavior.
+There were also complaints against an NPR board chairman.
+He abruptly announced he would not seek another term as chairman in November 2017 but served on the board for another year.
+He said it was his decision not to continue and said it was not based on any complaints.
+He also denied any misconduct.

 "This cuts deeper," NPR Morning Edition host Rachel Martin said at the time, in an interview.
 "We have thought of ourselves — perhaps naively — as exempt from something like this."

 The network has worked to address concerns beyond the strict confines of harassment issues.
-Major steps taken by the network include a survey of the workplace climate and a pay equity audit, a clearer process for reporting complaints, stronger anti-harassment training, a morals clause in all contracts, and the conversion of many temporary positions to permanent ones.
+Major steps taken by the network include a survey of the workplace climate and a pay equity audit, a clearer process for reporting complaints, stronger anti-harassment training, a morals clause in all contracts and the conversion of many temporary positions to permanent ones.
 The temporary employee corps made up a surprisingly large proportion of the newsroom workforce and is disproportionately female.

 Relying on Mayor's leadership, and his own contrition, however, Mohn has weathered the storm.
 He says he is proud of the management team he has put together at NPR, including Mayor, whom he elevated from the network's chief strategist to be chief operating officer within a few months of his start.
-Mayor is now president of operations.

 Mohn's team also now includes a newly appointed chief of news, who started last week: Nancy Barnes, formerly the top news executive of the Houston Chronicle.